microsoft/coe-starter-kit/coe-cli/docs/cli-development/readme.md

 The coe-cli command line application makes use of following components

-1. NodeJs to provide cross platform support
+1. NodeJS to provide cross platform support
 1. TypeScript to leverage published type definitions for dependent components
 1. Jest for unit tests.